|Movie Title/Year and Brief Scene Description|

 As he stalked and approached his target, a little girl, he compulsively whistled his motif - Edvard Grieg's "In the Hall of the Mountain King" from the Peer Gynt Suite.

 Beckert was later marked by underworld members with the letter M on his back, until caught and tried in a kangaroo court, and then by a conventional court.

-This was the first film to introduce the serial killer character named Hannibal, it served as a prequel to The Silence of the Lambs (1991).
+This was the first film to introduce the serial killer character named Hannibal - serving as a prequel to The Silence of the Lambs (1991).
 It was based on Thomas Harris' 1981 best-selling novel Red Dragon, and from the screenplay by director Michael Mann.
 The film's original title might have been misinterpreted as a kung-fu movie, so it was renamed with the bland title of Manhunter.
 This psychological thriller was later re-made as Red Dragon (2002) by director Brett Ratner, starring Anthony Hopkins as Dr. Hannibal Lecktor (now spelled Lecter) and Edward Norton as Will Graham.

 The film's scariest high-point was the torture and death of obnoxious, sleazy National Tattler tabloid journalist Freddie Lounds (Stephen Lang), who was conducting his own investigation of the Red Dragon murders conducted by a new serial killer named Francis Dollarhyde (Tom Noonan), known as the Tooth Fairy because he left bite-marks on his victims.